BolvicBolvicovic/bluebeam/goserv/app/templates/pages/why_bluebeam.md

 - **One-Click Audits**: Perform comprehensive audits of websites quickly and easily. bluebeam simplifies the auditing process, allowing you to focus on analysis rather than manual checks.
+- **Blazing fast Audits**: If you thought you needed two weeks and a complete team for auditing a hundreds of websites, you won't believe what you'll see.
+Trust me, you won't have the time to poor your coffee.
+10 seconds is all bluebeam needs.

 ## 2. **Customizable Criteria**

 - **Tailored Audits**: Customize your auditing criteria to match specific requirements.
-You can provide input in various formats, including JSON files and Google Spreadsheets, ensuring flexibility in your audits.
+- **Various Formats**: You can provide input in JSON files and Google Spreadsheets, ensuring flexibility in your audits.

 ## 3. **Advanced Technology**

 - **AI Integration**: Utilize the power of the OpenAI API to enhance your audits. bluebeam applies sophisticated algorithms to evaluate websites based on your predefined criteria, delivering accurate insights.
+- **Go backend**: Scale your business with a solid, simple and reliable tool. bluebeam can handle more than <a href="https://medium.com/@tonywangcn/web-crawling-at-scale-navigating-billions-of-urls-with-efficiency-7a9b9a1e3829">10 000 urls in 1 second</a> thanks to goroutines.

 ## 4. **User-Friendly Interface**

 - **Easy to Use**: bluebeam’s interface is designed for ease of use, allowing users of all technical levels to navigate effortlessly.
 The extension provides straightforward functionalities, from registration to analysis.
+- **Three options**: bluebeam provides a simple extension interface, a classic dashboard or an API that you can integrate in your application.

 ## 5. **Seamless Integration**